treasure-data/digdag/digdag-docs/src/workflow_definition.rst

 Using API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can set variables programmably using language API.
-For exampe, Python API provides ``digdag.task.export_params``:
+For exampe, Python API provides ``digdag.env.export_params``:

 .. code-block:: python